Canon XTi vs Leica Q2

 It is notable that the Q2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XTi does not provide wifi capability.

 The Q2 is a recent model that features in the current product line-up of Leica.
-In contrast, the XTi has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XTi has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XTi was succeeded by the Canon Xsi.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the XTi and Q2 can be found, respectively, in the Canon XTi Manual (free pdf) or the online Leica Q2 Manual.

 So how do things add up?
 Which of the two cameras – the Canon XTi or the Leica Q2 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.